Dragomir2020/Elastic-Search-Bulk-Requests/README.md

  - elastic search js sdk using beta ML in ES
 ## Functionality of importES
 - Parse:Write and index in ES
--Capable of parsing excel csv and json
+- Capable of parsing excel csv and json